rsby/spring-cloud-credstash/README.md

  enables full Spring property, profile and Boot integration, reducing the friction for per-environment and local developer configuration.

-### Does it load all credentials from the CredStash store?
-No. Loading all properties requires table scanning permission in DynamoDB, and we elected not to require that permission.
-However, some properties, such as `spring.datasource.password`, may need to be enumerated in order to be set.
-In those cases, explicitly listing the property in the yaml config (shown below) will suffice.

 ### Basic use and configuration
 As a Spring Cloud bootstrap component, all that is required to begin retrieving secrets from a CredStash store is to add this library to your Spring Boot app and